Firhad Hakim: Mayor of Kolkata

 On getting elected, Hakim said that "pollution and environment are two areas" on which he would like to work.
-He also setup a WhatsApp number, promising to act on complaints received on that mobile number.
+He also set up a WhatsApp number, promising to act on complaints received on that mobile number.
 Making Kolkata cleaner and greener, ensuring a continuous supply of drinking water to the city, building toilets in slums and making the slums "model residential areas" were his priorities as mayor.